SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 # Chapter 7.1.
 More complex loops

 Having learned what **`for` loops** are and what they serve for, it is now time to get to know **other types of loops** and some **more complex loops constructs**.
-They will expand our knowledge and help us solve more difficult and challenging tasks.
+They will expand our knowledge and help us solve more difficult and challenging problems.
 In particular, we will have a look at how the following constructs are used:

   * loops **with a step**
   * **`while`** loops